 Dealings in Securities

-The Company has devised and adopted a securities dealing policy for the Group's officers and employees which applies the best practice recommendations in the Listing Manual.
-Under the policy, Directors and employees in the Group are required to refrain from dealing in the Company's securities (i) while in possession of material unpublished price-sensitive information, (ii) during the two weeks immediately preceding, and up to the time of the announcement of the Company's financial statements for each of the first three quarters of its financial year and, (iii) during the one month immediately preceding, and up to the time of the announcement of the Company's financial statements for the full financial year.
+The Company has adopted a securities dealing policy for the Group's officers and employees which applies the best practice recommendations in the Listing Manual.
+Under the policy, Directors and employees in the Group are required to refrain from dealing in the Company's securities (i) while in possession of material unpublished price-sensitive information, and (ii) during the one month period immediately preceding, and up to the time of the announcement of the Company's half year and full year financial statements1.
 Prior to the commencement of each relevant period, an email would be sent out to all Directors and employees of the Group to inform them of the duration of the period.

-The Company adheres to an ethics and code of business conduct policy which deals with issues such as confidentiality, conduct and work discipline, corporate gifts and concessionary offers.
-Clear policies and guidelines on how to handle workplace harassment and grievances are also in place.
+The Company adheres to an ethics and code of business conduct policy which deals with issues such as confidentiality, conduct and work discipline.

 A whistle-blowing policy and other procedures are put in place to provide the Group's employees and parties who have dealings with the Group with well defined, accessible and trusted channels to report suspected fraud, corruption, dishonest practices or other improprieties in the workplace, and for the independent investigation of any reported incidents and appropriate follow up action.
 The objective of the whistle-blowing policy is to encourage the reporting of such matters - that employees or external parties making any reports in good faith will be able to do so with the confidence that they will be treated fairly and, to the extent possible, be protected from reprisal.